datamade/data-making-guidelines/styleguide.md

 .SUFFIXES:
 ```

+### Cleaning up after yourself.
+It's best to use implicit rules and .INTERMEDIATE targets to have Make clean up intermediate files for you.
+Sometimes, though, this is not so easy.
+In particular, if a step in the build process emits multiple files, only some of which will be dependencies, it's not very easy to get Make to clean up everything.
+This happens frequently when working with ESRI shapefiles which include a .prj, .dbf, .xml, and other files in addition to the .shp file.

+Just make a .PHONY cleanup for everything that Make misses, and document the cleanup target in the README.

 ### 2. Variables
 Variables are names defined in a makefile to refer to files, directories, targets, or just about anything that you can represent with text.